marcoacierno/django-schedulermanager/README.md

           Not required, by default None which means 'use the name of the function'
     - queue: The queue to use.
 By default 'default'

+Now you can schedule and unschedule your jobs using `python manage.py schedulejob <id>` and `python manage.py unschedulejob <id>`!
+Call those in your init script and your jobs should schedule (and unschedule) automatically

 See also `test-project` directory to see an example, if you want to test the project, clone the repository and run the command `make testproject`, it will copy the `django_schedulermanager` folder (the library code) in the `test-project` folder